formsbyair/Documentation/docs/_docs/tags/system_tags.md

 order: 6
 ---

-These tags reference system or document information.
+These tags reference system and document information as opposed to form data.

-&lt;&lt;[DocumentId]&gt;&gt; can be used everywhere, all other tags can only be used in integration tasks and templates.
+&lt;&lt;[DocumentId]&gt;&gt; can be used client and server side, all other tags can only be used server side.

 ### Document Tags